 Questions that help interpersonally sound like:

-I’m curious what buying (the item) means to you.
+- I’m curious about what buying (the item) means to you.

 These questions can reveal a lot about yourself and your partner and make way for much greater understanding and intimacy between you.